AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 for (let i = particles.length - 1; i >= 0; i--) {

-Loops backward through the particles array (from end to start) so we can safely remove items during iteration
+Loops backward through the particles array (from last to first).
+Backward iteration is crucial because we will remove particles mid-loop with splice()

-Checks if the particle's life has reached zero, and if so, removes it from the array to save memory
+Checks if the particle's life has reached zero

 drawScore();